• Home

 Riding a tuk tuk in Sri Lanka

-In general, I have found that tuk tuk drivers don’t try to rip you off (too much), and that prices are fairly standard to get from place to place.
-However, most tuk tuks do not have a meter so make sure you agree on a price (including waiting time, if needed) before you hop in!
+In general, I have found that tuk tuk drivers in Sri Lanka don’t try to rip you off (too much), and that prices are fairly standard to get from place to place.
+However, most tuk tuks outside of Colombo do not have a meter so make sure you agree on a price (including waiting time, if needed) before you hop in!

 Are you a first-time visitor to Sri Lanka?
 Click here for more Sri Lanka travel tips and destination guides!